 Big Little Things is a collaboration between Paper Planes and UnLtd India.
 It is a four-part magazine series to inquire and deliberate — sometimes ruefully — about the things that really matter, with folks who work relentlessly to make the world a better place.

 UnLtd India serves as a canvas for early-stage social entrepreneurs in India, to nurture their ideas and grow as true artists of change.
 They find and support entrepreneurial individuals with passion to bring about long-lasting solutions to pressing problems in India.
 To bring the entrepreneur’s ideas to life, their Incubation Program provides one-on-one coaching, access to mentors and funders, and peer learning.
 They work across sectors, and support both NGOs and social enterprises.
-In the last 12 years, they have supported 254 social entrepreneurs who have impacted upwards of 5.6 million lives and facilitated 0.8 million jobs & livelihoods.
+In the last 13 years, they have supported 270 social entrepreneurs who have impacted upwards of 15.6 million lives.

 The first issue of this limited-edition print magazine features stories that explore our constant need for more, the Museum of Material Memory and what makes objects precious, a look at shopping malls and their purpose in our cities, brief encounters with exceptional entrepreneurs encouraging more sustainable consumption, along with short, relatable essays on everyday consumption patterns.